Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 3. Cream Legbar Chicken

-The Cream Legbar is one of the most popular chicken breeds right now in the United States.
+The Cream Legbar is one of the most popular chicken breeds in the United States.
 It is an over 100-year-old breed of chicken.

 They are medium-sized chicken breeds that look triangular and like to move free-range.
-They are very cool in nature.
+They are very cool.

 The Cream Legbar is a cross between Leghorns, Cambars, Barred Plymouth Rocks, and Araucanas.
 Because of the Araucana chicken gene, the color of Cream Legbar eggs is light blue and blue-green.

 A Cream Legbar hen lays about 200 eggs a year.
-The average weight of a male Cream Legbar chicken is about 3-3.5 kg, and a female is about 2-2.5 kg.
+A male Cream Legbar chicken weighs about 3-3.5 kg, and a female is about 2-2.5 kg.

 4. Easter Egger Chicken